 Patching a hole in carpeting so that it blends in with your original carpet can be tricky.
 Consider calling an experienced local professional carpet repair service like GM Carpet Care.
 If you are located in Monmouth County or Ocean County, New Jersey and need help with patching your carpet, GM Carpet Care will make your carpet look like new again!

 Are you wondering how a professional carpet repair service would patch carpet?
+Or can you replace patches of carpet?
 Here are the steps and supplies needed to complete this type of work.

 Common Tools Used to Patch Carpet

 A few of the most common tools used to patch carpets are a seam roller, a carpet knife, and scissors.

 A carpet seam roller is a tool that is used to press down and secure the edges of two pieces of carpeting when they are being sewn together.
 It is usually a small, cylindrical roller that has a handle attached to it.

 To use the carpet seam roller, you place it at the edge of one piece of carpeting and roll it towards the other piece of carpeting.
 This will help to secure the two pieces of carpeting together and will keep them from unraveling.

 Check out this article about How To Choose The Best Carpet Repair Services In Toms River!

 A carpet knife roller is a tool used to help cut and trim the edges of carpeting.
 It has a sharp blade at one end that can easily be slid under the edge of the carpet, and a rolling wheel on the other end that helps to push and pull the carpet as you cut.

 A carpet seam knife is very similar but has a longer, narrower blade that is specifically designed for cutting seams in carpets.
 It can be tricky to get a good, clean cut along the seam, so if you don’t have experience using this tool often, a carpet knife roller is easier to use.